KevinLiao159/TalkingData/insample_iterations/README.md

 Authors: **Kevin Liao**

 ### Objective
-This repository is responsible for in-sample data mining.
+This is where the best practice happens in data science.
+This place is responsible for in-sample data mining.
 We knew that Kaggle only allows maximum of five submission per day, which is good.
 Limiting iteration frequency in out-of-sample socring can help reduce chance of overfitting.
 However, we need a hold-out set for in-sample feature selection and model selection.
 And this repository is for in-sample data mining purpose.

 ### File Structure